brainstormerjr/portfolio-3-backend/projects/markdown/hello-world-os.md

 # Summary

 Don't let the name of the project fool you.
 This project consists of very little OSDev, and consists of a lot of web design.

 A troll open-source operating system with a very serious website.
 Originally just an experiment to learn about operating systems, but after discovering that I know absolutely nothing about OSDev, I decided to make a website to advertise the operating system and a YouTube video followed.
 The video has way too many views.
+The GitHub repo also has 19 forks and 186 stars somehow.

 ## Technologies used

 - HTML
 - Vanilla Javascript
 - Vanilla CSS